 We Catholics believe that every human life, from conception to natural death is inherently and unconditionally valuable, regardless of age, disability, economic circumstance, parentage and any other modifier.
 Every human life, in the Catholic view, is in the likeness and image of God and equally deserving of protection.
 People can disagree, but those should be honest discussions.

 “Reproductive health care” and “meaningless existence” are little different than the terms “special handling”, “evacuation” and “lebenswertes leben” (life unworthy of life), which the Nazis used to obfuscate extermination of Jews, Gypsies, the disabled and mentally ill.
-Anytime a human life is made less equal, because it is somehow less human and less worthy of protection, starts us down a slippery slope that has, over and over again in history, had horrific results.
+Anytime a human life is made less equal because it is somehow less human and less worthy of protection, we start down a slippery slope that has, over and over again in history, had horrific results.

 Can’t happen in this era?
 Iceland has practically eliminated Down Syndrome by simply aborting each and every unborn human life with that diagnosis.
 Even those who believe abortion is acceptable in some circumstances, should be chilled by this. #prolife